 Having a natural curiosity to explore the world around us is what makes us human.
 Having the tools to explore makes it more interesting and easier to do.
 Create your own family nature kit.
-Fill it with items that will help you learn more about what interests you and your children.
+Fill it with items that will help you learn more about what interests you and your children on a nature walk.

 A Nature Kit can help us be ready to study nature.
 Having your tote ready for a park visit is well worth the effort to put together in advance.
 A few supplies can spark the imagination and turn a playground trip into an explorer’s paradise.

 Children have a natural curiosity to explore the world around them.
 However, sometimes they need a nudge to see things they might otherwise miss.
 Our family nature kit has grown over the years and changes with our interests.
 Start with items you already have on hand and build it up over time.

 Your Nature Kit can be a family activity where everyone gets to add something they think would be helpful on a nature walk.
 This will get all family members excited about future adventures outdoors.
 Each child could have their own too, although not necessary.
 If you choose to have each child create their own kit they can decorate the bag you choose and personalize the contents.

 Keep your kit near the door you use most such as the front door or door leading to the garage.
 Keeping it in your car can work but you will want to keep items that can melt out of it.